-Successful attacks can not only provide an attacker access to back-end database systems but even operating system access in the most damaging attacks.
+Successful attacks provide an attacker access to the whatever data the database holds and even operating system access in the most damaging attacks.

-- Identify poorly coded web applications that do not sanitise input and are vulnerable to SQL Injection.
+- Identify poorly coded web applications that do not sanitise input correctly

-- Test the effectiveness of a web application firewall or Intrusion Detection System (IDS / IPS).
+- Test effectiveness of web application firewalls or Intrusion Detection (IDS/IPS)

 Why use this SQL Injection Test?

 The benefits of this test are that you have easy access to a fast and comprehensive SQL injection against a single URL.
-This scan does not scour your website and find every possible injection point; however by having such as quick and accurate test on hand.
-You are able to easily select a handful of HTTP GET based url’s from your target web site and test them immediately.
+This scan does not scour your website and find every possible injection point; however, by having such a quick and accurate test on hand, you can easily select a handful of HTTP GET based URL's from your target web site and test them immediately.

-If you find that the HTTP GET based url’s are vulnerable to SQL injection, there is a good chance that other parts of the site are also vulnerable; and you are in need of a comprehensive web application assessment to ensure your website is safe from this damaging attack.
+If you find the HTTP GET based URL's are vulnerable to SQL injection, there is a good chance other parts of the site are also vulnerable.
+You need a comprehensive web application assessment to ensure your website is safe from this damaging attack.

 How do I perform a SQL injection test?